-We identify creatures in Puget Sound sediments.
-Our taxonomists collaborate regionally with other scientists to study and document each genus and species identified to preserve and share this knowledge and to ensure standardized taxonomy (scientific classification).
+We identify invertebrates inhabiting Puget Sound sediments.
+Our taxonomists document each genus and species, and collaborate regionally with other scientists to ensure standardized taxonomy (scientific classification).
 Studying these animals and their communities allows us to observe marine habitat changes over time.

 Scientific descriptions of species

-We rely on taxonomic specialists to identify each animal collected to the lowest possible phylogenetic classification, usually the genus and species level.
+Our taxonomists identify each animal collected to the lowest possible phylogenetic classification, usually the genus and species level.
 Our staff partner with regional taxonomists to conduct workshops and create “voucher sheets.”
 These provide scientific classification and descriptions compiled from the scientific literature for each of more than 1,800 taxa.
-Studying these animals and their communities allows us to observe marine habitat changes over time.

 These voucher sheets and Ecology’s Taxonomic Guides to Benthic Invertebrates of Puget Sound are available for download.